sinovi/lambda-edge-remove-trailing-slash/README.md

 Installation of this function comprises two stages; Installing the application via the Serverless Repository and CloudFront, then configuring and deploying the Lambda@Edge function.

 #### Building the CloudFormation Stack and Lambda Application
-1. Ensure your console is currently viewing US-East-1 (N. Virginia) - All Lambda@Edge functions must be deployed in this region, see https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-how-it-works.html
+1. Ensure your console is currently viewing US-East-1 (N. Virginia) - All Lambda@Edge functions must be deployed in this region, see [lambda at edge how it works](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-how-it-works.html)
 1. Visit this application on the AWS Serverless Repository (as above)
 1. Review the SAM Template, Permissions and License as appropriate
 1. In the 'Application settings' box, choose a CloudFormation Stack name for this application